Painted Cliffs, Maria Island, Tasmania Tour

 “nature holds the key to our aesthetic, intellectual, cognitive and even spiritual satisfaction”.

-In this post we reflect on the practice of deep listening and awareness, known as Dadirri to our First Nation People.
+In this article we reflect on the practice of deep listening and awareness, known as Dadirri to our First Nations People.
 Having possible application to society today, the fusion of ancient and modern healing methods.

 Dadirri, deep listening and awareness

-Our First Nation People passed on stories orally for tens of thousands of years.
+Our First Nations People passed on stories orally for tens of thousands of years.

 Having respectful regard for elders, listening to their wisdom, nurturing the growth of family, community, heritage and culture.